Data reconciliation and retention

 Data retention

-Retention means BHE does not assume that lack of visibility single collection means that an object or edge no longer exists; it’s possible that the most recent collection, for example, if BHE doesn't see a user object for some reason (operational issue, collection scoped to another domain, etc.).
+Retention means BHE does not assume that lack of visibility during a single collection means that an object or edge no longer exists; it’s possible that the most recent collection, for example, if BHE doesn't see a user object for some reason (operational issue, collection scoped to another domain, etc.).

 To implement this, BHE stores a timestamp on every data point, updated whenever a new collection includes the same data point.
 The timestamp on nodes can be seen as the “Last Collected by BloodHound” attribute in every node’s entity panel on the “Explore” page.